 In very rare cases, a student may request permission from the Associate Academic Dean overseeing the program to enroll in both internship courses in the same semester.
-If permission is granted, you must ensure your schedule allows you to complete a total of 160 hours in healthcare facilities, attend all class sessions, and spend an average of 12-18 hours per week on out-of-class homework.
+If permission is granted, you must ensure your schedule allows you to complete a total of 160 hours in healthcare facilities including availability for a minimum of 3 days per week throughout the semester, attend all class sessions, and spend an average of 12-18 hours per week on out-of-class homework.